-People in the LGBTQ+ community use and misuse substances in greater numbers as compared with the general population.
+Additionally, research shows that people in the LGBTQ+ community use and misuse substances in greater numbers as compared with the general population.
 Not all, but many, turn to substances as a way to escape their negative thoughts, living circumstances, and internal shame and stigma learned through years of unequal treatment.

-Additionally, many may experience mental health conditions such as depression to the degree that Congressman Torres did prior to being elected.
-Identity-based shame and experiences with homophobia or transphobia can be traumatic.
+Furthermore, identity-based shame and experiences with homophobia or transphobia can be traumatic.
 Being bullied and/or discriminated against for who you are can weigh heavily on one’s mental health.
 It may lead to mental health conditions such as post-traumatic stress disorder (PTSD) and may contribute to fueling addictions.